 “It was good to see what other students from all over the nation were doing – see what they were learning, as well as what kind of challenges they were facing.
 I gained friendships, professional contacts, and grew my base of experience.”

-In addition to getting to know her peers, Miller networked with professionals already in the field and made connections with designers in cities across the U.S. She hopes to renew and further these relationships when she and her Siba classmates next visit Chicago for NeoCon, the annual tradeshow for Interior Designers.
+In addition to getting to know her peers, Miller networked with interior design professionals already in the field and made connections with designers in cities across the U.S. She hopes to renew and further these relationships when she and her Siba classmates next visit Chicago for NeoCon, the annual tradeshow for Interior Designers.

 The D.C. summit also featured influential speakers that broadened Miller’s perspective on the role of design to improve and enhance the sense of community.
 She was particularly impressed by a presentation from Kia Weatherspoon, President of DC-based Determined by Design.